lale24270-code/site1101-portfolio/README.md

    - Use a local server (e.g., `python -m http.server` or Live Server extension)

 3. **Customize**
-   - Update student information in HTML files
+   - Update Lala Gadzhieva's information in HTML files
    - Modify GitHub and Codecademy profile URLs
    - Replace project images with your own
    - Customize colors in `css/styles.css`